longday1102/VietAI-experiment-LLaMA2/README.md

-# VietAI-experiment-LLaMA2
+# LLaMA-2 QLoRA
-⚡ LLaMA-2 model experiment
+Experiment with LLaMA-2 model with QLoRA on Bactrian-X dataset for Vietnamese language.